I genuinely believe that every person in the world should hold a sales job at least once in their life.

 Go back your weight room: what is the smallest change that will have the highest impact on your athletes?
 How can you tie that change back to their Why?
 Can you create a script to make that change less scary?

 My hope with this article is that you’ve found some nuggets that can help you enhance your fellowship with your athletes.
 As I’ve made this transition from sales leadership to building the business of RPR, we’ve adopted these same principles in our clinics and have witnessed hundreds of programs achieve better because they’re able to get away from the specter of perfection.
 By really meditating on the above ideas, we can develop true empathy.
-Through developing true empathy, we can become more effective coaches, more impactful teachers, and better human beings.
+Through developing true empathy, we can become more effective strength coaches, more impactful teachers, and better human beings.

 My challenge to you is to put these lessons to work and lead your organization from within on a foundation of empathy.